Katie G. Whipple

 Most notably, Katie was the recipient of the 2013-2014 Alma Schapiro Prize.
 The Alma Schapiro Prize sent her to the American Academy in Rome for three months to study the work of the old masters.
 Katie extended her stay in Italy, journeying from Rome to Florence and Naples studying antiquity and the Renaissance intensively for eight months.
 The months in Italy changed Katie’s life.
 She went to Italy to continue her studies of the figure, but after seeing the ancient Roman wall painting The Painted Garden from the Villa Liva, Katie began painting flowers.

 It was a shift in her work Katie never saw coming.
 She feels the flowers chose her, much more than she chose them, and is gladly devoted to capturing their ephemeral beauty.
 Although florals are generally categorized as ‘still life’, Katie doesn’t feel that is an accurate description of her paintings.
 Katie’s flowers are alive, and it is the living sprit of Nature that she strives to capture in her work.

-Katie lives in Queens, NY with her husband, artist Brendan Johnston, and their dog Theo.
-She works full time painting flowers, and teaches part time at the Grand Central Atelier.
+Katie lives in Southampton, NY with her husband, artist Brendan Johnston, their son Hewitt, and their dog Theo.
+She works full time painting flowers, and teaches workshops around the country.

 Thank you for stopping by!
 More